oshaughn/RIFT_tutorials/tutorial_events/20201119-ICERM/README.md

 When we set up our workflow, we decide how many iterations we will perform, and specify the details of how each sub-step of the calculation is performed.
 Each step is performed by some command-line executable.

-Also unlike the calculation above, this step involves ``ILE``, a routine which calculates a (marginal) likelihood for each candidate set of binary parameters (here, m1 and m2) by comparing a proposed GW signal to our synthetic data.    ``ILE`` replaces the ``lnL_true`` function we used in the toy model calculation above.
+Also unlike the calculation above, this tutorial uses  ``ILE`` (integrate_likelihood_extrinsic_batchmode), a routine which calculates a (marginal) likelihood for each candidate set of binary parameters (here, m1 and m2) by comparing a proposed GW signal to our synthetic data.    ``ILE`` replaces the ``lnL_true`` function we used in the toy model calculation above.

+Similar to the  calculation above, this tutorial uses ``CIP`` (construct_intrinsic_posterior_GenericCoordintaes.py) to construct an approximation to the likelihood based on our training data (from all ILE evaluations in the past); and to construct an approximate posterior distribution based on this approximate likelihood.
+Also similar to the toy model, a program ``puffball`` will supplement our posterior with additional points jittered by random errors, to insure wide parameter coverage.

 **Step-by-step process**
 * Step 0: Install prerequisite: Docker (docker.com)